 - 32-bit RGBA,

 - luminance only (L-family),

 - transparency only (A-family), &

 - TSC™ formats

 TSC™ texture & framebuffer compression (4 or 6 bpp) in various speed vs. quality tradeoffs

 Comparison between original and converted image in a pixel-by-pixel basis

-Installers for Windows and Linux based systems
+Installers for Windows, Linux and MAC based systems